shurutech/mql/README.md

     - exec in backend docker container: docker-compose exec backend /bin/bash
     - run create_user script: python3 scripts/create_user.py
     - enter email, password and name to create your own user

+## Supported Databases

+As of the current version, MQL is designed to work exclusively with PostgreSQL.

 ----